dixy0/www.dixin.info/_pages/about.md

 ---
 My name is 邸新.
 My given name, 新 (Xin), means **new** in Chinese.

+I am a Research Assistant Professor in the Department of Biomedical Engineering, New Jersey Institute of Technology ([institutional webpage](https://people.njit.edu/faculty/dixin).).
 My research interest is mainly on understanding brain connectivity and brain network organizations using brain imaging techniques such as functional magnetic resonance imaging (fMRI).
 Click [here](https://www.dixin.info/research/) for details about my research.

-For more information, see my [CV](https://www.dixin.info/files/CV_XinDi.pdf) and my [institutional webpage](https://people.njit.edu/faculty/dixin).
+For more information, see my [CV](https://www.dixin.info/files/CV_XinDi.pdf).

 ## Selected publications
 ### Some new papers